Xierany/Xierany/README.md

 ### 👨‍💻 About me :

-- 💻 In the process of learning programming at Jobloop's Kodehode.
+- 💻 In the process of learning programming through Jobloop.
 - 👨‍🏫 4-year teachers degree and several years experience working as a teacher.
 - 💾 20+ years experience mantaining and fixing computers.
 - 🕹️ In my spare time, I do 3D and work on video games.